Social Innovation in Central Asia

 - 2 research apprenticeships funded and facilitated in Kazakhstan and Uzbekistan

-- 20 Transparency Advocacy Grants awarded
+- 20 Transparency Grants awarded

 - 14 Policy Research Projects awarded

 The SICA Policy Research School (PRS) offers mentoring, workshops, on-the-job training, and peer-to-peer exchanges for CSOs, think tanks, and independent researchers that build needed capacities for participation in policy development and the role of watchdogs in monitoring the public sector.
-PRS engaged its members in an advanced budget advocacy and public procurement transparency curriculum tailored to the policy areas of highest priority for them and aimed at improving ongoing advocacy initiatives and designing future campaigns on the budget process.
-SICA also awards grants (more than $580,000 to date) to support advocacy and research projects in Central Asia that strengthen civil society’s role in promoting transparency, public accountability, and policy research.
+PRS engaged its members in an advanced budget monitoring and public procurement transparency curriculum tailored to the policy areas of highest priority for them and aimed at improving ongoing initiatives and designing future campaigns on the budget process.
+SICA also awards grants (more than $580,000 to date) to support outreach and research projects in Central Asia that strengthen civil society’s role in promoting transparency, public accountability, and policy research.

 EMERGING OPPORTUNITIES